-Surveillance
+Surveillance Books

-- Surveillance Capitalism (Zuboff) note that this is a very long book - Predict and Surveil (Brayne) - Dark Matters: On the Surveillance of Blackness (Browne) - The Rise of Big Data Policing (Ferguson) - Black Code: Surveillance, Privacy, and the Dark Side of the Internet (Deibert) - Dark Mirror: Edward Snowden and the American Surveillance State (Gellman) - No Place to Hide: Edward Snowden, the NSA, and the U.S. Surveillance State (Greenwald) - Automating Inequality: How High-Tech Tools Profile, Police, and Punish the Poor (Eubanks) - Windows into the Soul: Surveillance and Society in an Age of High Technology (Marx) - Social Media as Surveillance (Trottier) - Discipline & Punish (Foucault) - The Panoptic Sort: A Political Economy of Personal Information (Gandy)

-- The Globalization of Surveillance: The Origin of the Securitarian Order (Mattelart) - Overseers of the Poor: Surveillance, Resistance, and the Limits of Privacy (Gilliom)
+- Surveillance Capitalism (Zuboff) note that this is a very long book - Predict and Surveil (Brayne) - Dark Matters: On the Surveillance of Blackness (Browne) - The Rise of Big Data Policing (Ferguson) - Black Code: Surveillance, Privacy, and the Dark Side of the Internet (Deibert) - Dark Mirror: Edward Snowden and the American Surveillance State (Gellman) - No Place to Hide: Edward Snowden, the NSA, and the U.S. Surveillance State (Greenwald) - Automating Inequality: How High-Tech Tools Profile, Police, and Punish the Poor (Eubanks) - Windows into the Soul: Surveillance and Society in an Age of High Technology (Marx) - Social Media as Surveillance (Trottier) - Discipline & Punish (Foucault) - The Panoptic Sort: A Political Economy of Personal Information (Gandy) - The Globalization of Surveillance: The Origin of the Securitarian Order (Mattelart) - Overseers of the Poor: Surveillance, Resistance, and the Limits of Privacy (Gilliom) - Data Driven: Truckers, Technology, and the New Workplace Surveillance (Levy) - The Listeners: A History of Wiretapping in the United States (Hochman) - Spies, Lies, and Algorithms: The History and Future of American Intelligence (Zegart) - Surveillance State: Inside China's Quest to Launch a New Era of Social Control (Chin & Lin) - The Politics of Personal Information: Surveillance, Privacy, and Power in West Germany (Frohman) - We See It All: Liberty and Justice in an Age of Perpetual Surveillance (Fasman)

-Privacy
+Privacy Books

 - Of Privacy and Power (Farrell)

 - Privacy in Context (Nissenbaum)

 - The Known Citizen (Igo)

-- The Poverty of Privacy Rights (Bridges)

-- The Right of Publicity: Privacy Reimagined for a Public World (Rothman)

-- Privacy at the Margins (Skinner)

-- Privacy is Power (Velez)

-- Boundaries of Privacy (Petronio)

-- The Closet and the Cul-de-Sac: The Politics of Sexual Privacy in Northern California

-- Habeas Data: Privacy vs. the Rise of Surveillance Tech (Farivar)

-- Ctrl+Z: The Right to be Forgotten (Jones)

-- Islands of Privacy (Nippert-Eng)
+- The Poverty of Privacy Rights (Bridges) - The Right of Publicity: Privacy Reimagined for a Public World (Rothman) - Privacy at the Margins (Skinner) - Privacy is Power (Velez) - Boundaries of Privacy (Petronio) - The Closet and the Cul-de-Sac: The Politics of Sexual Privacy in Northern California (Howard) - Habeas Data: Privacy vs. the Rise of Surveillance Tech (Farivar) - Ctrl+Z: The Right to be Forgotten (Jones) - Islands of Privacy (Nippert-Eng) - The Private is Political (Marwick) - The Fight for Privacy: Protecting Dignity, Identity, and Love in the Digital Age (Citron) - Breaking Away: How to Regain Control Over Our Data, Privacy, and Autonomy (Stucke) - Industry Unbound: The Inside Story of Privacy, Data, and Corporate Power (Waldman) - Why Privacy Matters (Richards) - The Voice Catchers: How Marketers Listen In to Exploit Your Feelings, Your Privacy, and Your Wallet (Turow) - Privacy is Power: Why and How You Should Take Back Control of Your Data (Veliz) - Privacy at the Margins (Skinner-Thompson) - Life After Privacy: Reclaiming Democracy in a Surveillance Society (Debrabander) - The Right to Privacy: Origins and Influence of a Nineteenth-Century Idea (Richardson) - The Identity Trade: Selling Privacy and Reputation Online (Draper)

-Security
+Security Books

-- Click Here to Kill Everybody (Schneier) - Secrets and Lies: Digital Security in a Networked World (Schneier) - Ghost in the Wires: My Adventures as the World's Most Wanted Hacker (Mitnick) - Countdown to Zero Day (Zetter)
+- Click Here to Kill Everybody (Schneier) - Secrets and Lies: Digital Security in a Networked World (Schneier) - Ghost in the Wires: My Adventures as the World's Most Wanted Hacker (Mitnick) - Countdown to Zero Day (Zetter) - Breached!
+Why Data Security Law Fails and How to Improve It (Solove & Hartzog) - If It's Smart, It's Vulnerable (Hypponen)

-Final Paper and Presentation (multiple deadlines; 30%): The main project for this class asks you to choose a topic related to the course, define a specific research question related to that topic, complete a detailed literature review of that topic, and propose a research study that would evaluate the research question.
-Specific requirements (including length and citations) will vary based on whether the student is enrolled in INST611 or INST878, but the final paper should mimic the front end of a published research article and include the following components: (1) abstract, (2) introduction, (3) literature review, including one or more research questions that address a gap in the literature, and (4) proposed method to test the research question(s).
+Final Paper and Presentation (multiple deadlines; 30%): The main project for this class asks you to choose a topic related to the course, define a specific research question related to that topic, complete a detailed literature review of that topic, and (for PhD students) propose a research study that would evaluate the research question.
+Specific requirements (including length and citations) will vary based on whether the student is enrolled in INST611 or INST878M, but the final paper should mimic the front end of a published research article and include the following components: (1) abstract, (2) introduction, which sets up the "problem" you're evaluating and your specific research question, (3) literature review, and (4) for INST878M students, a proposed method to test the research question(s).